The church is a Grade 1 listed building built in 1865-69.

 Todmorden Unitarian Church is open for weddings and events and offers full catering and access facilities.
 The church has hosted candlelit concerts, rock ‘n’ roll gigs, parties, weddings, blessings, exhibitions, festivals and many other great community events.

-It is of great historical importance, being one of the very few Unitarian churches built in the UK, and having been built by the philanthropist ‘Honest John’ Fielden, MP.
-It is now maintained by a dedicated team of volunteers under the care of the Historic Chapels Trust.
+It is of great historical importance, being one of the very few Unitarian churches built in the UK, and having been built in honour of the philanthropist ‘Honest John’ Fielden, MP by his three sons.
+It is now maintained by a dedicated team of local volunteers under the care of the Historic Chapels Trust.